 Eating healthy is difficult, at best, especially when your thoughts are consumed by daily life.
 Believe it or not, but eating foods that are organic, healthy, nutrient-dense, and as close to nature as possible will help you stay focused and energetic while keeping your immune system peaked.
 Prepackaged foods, junk food, unhealthy oils/fats, and too much sugar can contribute to digestive disorders and sleep disturbances, making stress symptoms worse.
 Try to avoid coffee and other caffeinated drinks that can cause nervousness and agitation, thus contributing to stress symptoms.
 Shop the outside perimeter of your grocery store for the healthiest and freshest foods.

 Conquer Stress Naturally with B Vitamins

 - B6 (Pyridoxine) – B6 also affects neurotransmitters that are crucial for neurological health.
-In addition, B6 works with other B vitamins to neutralize a toxic amino acid called homocysteine that can produce stress-related anxiety and depression.
+B6 works with other B vitamins to neutralize a toxic amino acid called homocysteine that can produce stress-related anxiety and depression.
 B6 is found in leafy green vegetables, eggs, fish, and nuts.

-- B12 (Methylcobalamin) – B12 (Methylcobalamin) is very involved in the overall health of the nervous system, which is the place in the body that is primarily responsible for stress management.
-B12 produces healthy neurotransmitters such as serotonin, dopamine, and others, and these chemicals help to keep our bodies balanced.
+- B12 (Methylcobalamin) – B12 (Methylcobalamin) is very involved in the nervous system’s overall health, which is the place in the body that is primarily responsible for stress management.
+B12 produces healthy neurotransmitters such as serotonin, dopamine, and others, and these chemicals help keep our bodies balanced.
 B12 helps to avoid anxiety, mental confusion, and other cognitive problems.
-B12 can be found in organic and free-range eggs, free-range poultry, cold-water fish, and organic dairy foods.
+B12 is found in organic and free-range eggs, free-range poultry, cold-water fish, and organic dairy foods.